nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ### Trends

-&#128178; As of version 1.15, there are two new scripts to help with analyzing trends.
+&#128178; There are two new scripts to help with analyzing trends.
 They are

 > **`detrend()`** and **`trend()`**